Indian Summer (manga): Episode list

+Yui loses herself in a school role playing game with heavy yuri themes.
+All the other characters seem to be present except Takaya, even the giant octopus.
+She is just getting to the "good part" when Takaya interrupts her.
+Only then does Yui realize that she was not the only one playing a role.
+Takaya has been spending less time at home lately, and has no time for Yui.
+Yui believes that he is busy with work, but when she Sakuya reports that she saw Takaya walking down the street with a strange woman, she assumes the worst.
+Yui and the other girls decide to find Takaya and follow him.
+When they find him and hear the strange woman with him suggest that they go to her place Yui collapses from shock.
+Yui lies in a coma.
+The store manager cannot find anything wrong with her, yet she continues to sleep.
+Takaya keeps vigil at her bedside, sewing new clothes for her to pass the time.
+Yui awakes, but pretends to still be asleep, afraid that Takaya will leave her if she gets up.
+The strange women who precipitated the crisis shows up (later revealed to be the store manager in casual clothes and with her hair down) and only when Takaya gets up to go to her does Yui rouse, grabbing his sleeve once again.

 Soundtrack CDs

 On November 21, 2007, Geneon released an animation soundtrack CD for Koharu Biyori.

 Geneon released two Maniac CDs for Koharu Biyori.
 The first CD, Koharu Biyori Maniacs CD 1 was released on December 21, 2007.
 The second CD, Koharu Biyori Maniacs CD 2 was released on February 22, 2008.
 The songs are sung by the voice actors/actresses of the characters.

 Reception

 Mania.com's Eduardo M. Chavez criticised the manga for having "no plot" and a cast that "lacks personality".
 He also criticized the manga for the overuse of the moe anthropomorphism.
 Liann Cooper from Anime News Network criticises the manga for having "no plot" and that the manga's "illustrations look like sloppy sketches".
 Anime Fringe's Janet Crooker classifies the manga as a Chobits parody.

 This manga was the material for me.
 The artwork really doesn't stand out, neither does the dialogue.
 I think I would have enjoyed it more as a monthly strip, as when condensed, Indian Summer really has no plot progression.
 It's just a series of episodes where wacky situations happen and panties are shown.